akirademoss/DjangoBackendTutorial/README.md

 ```
 Actor.objects.all()
 ```
-This should give the following output
+This should give the following output:
 #### <QuerySet [<Actor: Actor object (1)>, <Actor: Actor object (2)>]>

 Actor.objects.all()

 So apparently to server is running one is localhost:8000(clientside react) and second is localhost:8080(django-api) So to see live application open http://localhost:8000 in your browser window